18F/gcp-appengine-template/README.md

 1. Sign up as a developer for [login.gov](https://developers.login.gov/) and create dev, staging, and production apps in the login.gov dashboard using their directions and the following guidance:
-   1. Look at the output from the `apply_terraform` job in circleci to get the Public Keys.
+   1. Look at the output from the `apply_terraform` job for each environment in circleci to get the Public Keys.
-      Look for the `sso_cert_XXX` outputs.
+      Look for the `sso_cert` output.
 If you have the gcloud utility working and have `jq` installed, you can use this command to get the dev cert, for example:
-      `gsutil cp gs://gcp-terraform-state-$GOOGLE_PROJECT_ID/tf-output.json - | jq -r .sso_cert_dev.value`.
+      `gsutil cp gs://gcp-terraform-state-$GOOGLE_PROJECT_ID_dev/tf-output.json - | jq -r .sso_cert.value`.
       Change `dev` to `staging` and `production`, and you will have all the certs.
    1. Make the `Return to App URL` be something like `https://dev-dot-${GOOGLE_PROJECT_ID}.appspot.com/oauth2/sign_in` for dev, and change dev to `staging` and `production` for those apps too.